safernandez666/TelegramBot/README.md

 <img src="screenshots/Vuldb.jpg" width="800" >
 </p>

+You can change the message time by modifying the following function found in send.py.

-You can chenge the hour on send.py.
-I setting at 09:00 AM.
+By default the message will be sent at 09:00 AM.

 ```bash
 schedule.every().day.at("09:00").do(send_message, token, chat_id, get_notification())